History of Denmark: Iron Age

 The silver Gundestrup Cauldron, with what some scholars interpret as Celtic depictions, exemplifies the trade relations of the period.

-During the Pre-Roman Iron Age (from the 4th to the 1st century BC), the climate in Denmark and southern Scandinavia became cooler and wetter, limiting agriculture and setting the stage for local groups to migrate southward into Germania.
-At around this time people began to extract iron from the ore in peat bogs.
-Evidence of strong Celtic cultural influence dates from this period in Denmark, and in much of northwest Europe, and survives in some of the older place names.
+During the Pre-Roman Iron Age (from the 4th to the 1st century BC), the climate in southern Scandinavia became cooler and wetter, limiting agriculture.
+Humans migrated south to Germania.
+People also began to extract iron from ore in peat bogs.
+Celtic culture existed in the area as in much of northwest Europe, and survives in some place names.

-The Roman provinces, whose frontiers stopped short of Denmark, nevertheless maintained trade routes and relations with Danish or proto-Danish peoples, as attested by finds of Roman coins.
-The earliest known runic inscriptions date back to c.
+The Roman Empire excluded Denmark but traded with people there, as attested by finds of Roman coins.
+Some Danish warrior-aristocrats served in the Roman army.
+The earliest known runic inscriptions date to c.
 200 AD.
-Depletion of cultivated land in the last century BC seems to have contributed to increasing migrations in northern Europe and increasing conflict between Teutonic tribes and Roman settlements in Gaul.
+In the last century BC, depletion of cultivated land apparently contributed to migrations in northern Europe and conflict between Teutonic tribes and Roman settlements in Gaul.
 Roman artifacts are especially common in finds from the 1st century.
-It seems clear that some part of the Danish warrior aristocracy served in the Roman army.

-Occasionally during this time, both animal and human sacrifice occurred and bodies were immersed in bogs.
-In recent times some of these bog bodies have emerged very well-preserved, providing valuable information about the religion and people who lived in Denmark during this period.
-Some of the most well-preserved bog bodies from the Nordic Iron Age are the Tollund Man and the Grauballe Man.
+Occasionally, animals and humans were sacrificed and bodies were immersed in bogs.
+Some bog bodies such as Tollund Man and Grauballe Man emerged very well-preserved in recent decades, providing information about the cultures in Denmark during this period.

 From around the 5th to the 7th century, Northern Europe experienced mass migrations.
 This period and its material culture are referred to as the Germanic Iron Age.

 The face of Tollundmanden, one of the best preserved bog body finds.

 The Dejbjerg wagon from the Pre-Roman Iron Age, thought to be a ceremonial wagon.

 The Nydam oak boat, a ship burial from the Roman Iron Age.
 At Gottorp Castle, Schleswig, now in Germany.

 Copies of the Golden Horns of Gallehus from the Germanic Iron Age, thought to be ceremonial horns but of a raid purpose.